-The Governors work to support the Headteacher in the running of the school and making sure that the school fulfills its Statutory obligations.
+The Governors work to support the Headteacher in the running of the school and making sure that the school fulfils its Statutory obligations.
 Governors are elected to the Governing Body.
 Being a Governor involves attendance at meetings throughout the school year: there are 3 Full Governing Body meetings each year and each Governor is a part of a committee, these meet 6 times a year.
 It is a voluntary role but is extremely rewarding knowing that you are helping to provide a better place.
 Everyone has something to give no matter what you do.

 I am the Vice Chair of Governors at Heddington Primary School.
 I have been a Foundation Governor since 2008 (I think) and currently sit on the finance, premises and personnel committee.
 I am the link Governor for SEN & PSHEE.
 I have been Chair of Governors in the past and have two children at school.
 I am the Managing Director of a children’s nursery and was an engineer in the Royal Air Force for 20 years prior to this.
 Outside of work my interests are cars, my dog, running and fitness.
 I also enjoy taking part in triathlons.

 I am a Foundation Governor at Heddington Primary School.
 I have been Governor since 2012 and currently sit on the curriculum, standards and SEN committee.
 I am also the Literacy and Early Years link Governor.
 I live locally in Mile Elm.
 I work for Wiltshire Council in Children’s Services and previously worked in childcare, having achieved Early Years Professional Status.
 Outside of work I am part of the Calne and Calne Without Neighbourhood Plan as well as an advisory member of Melksham Young Farmers.
 I enjoy spending time with my extended family as well as cooking.